cwlroda/falldetection_openpifpaf/README.md

 https://openaccess.thecvf.com/content_CVPR_2019/html/Kreiss_PifPaf_Composite_Fields_for_Human_Pose_Estimation_CVPR_2019_paper.html

-The detection can run on both GPU (requires CUDA) and CPU, but GPU has been intentionally disabled to run tests solely on CPU.
+The detection can run on both GPU and CPU, but GPU has been intentionally disabled to run tests solely on CPU.

 ## Environment